imranmd/Web_Fundamentals_Reading_Material/ReactJS/08_Redux_Intro/06_App_Structure_using_Simple_Counter_App.md

 import { configureStore } from '@reduxjs/toolkit';
 import counterReducer from '../features/counterSlice';

-const store = configureStore({
+// Configure the Redux store with the counterReducer as the reducer const store = configureStore({
   reducer: {
     counter: counterReducer,
   },
 });

-export default store;
+// Export the configured store as the default export of this module export default store;
 ```